swizkon/es-labs/presentation-slidev/eventsourcing/pages/event-sourcing.md

 ---
-title: Event Sourcing - code patterns
+title: Event Sourcing in a nutshell
 ---

-# Event Sourcing
+# Event Sourcing in a nutshell
 ### Storing data as a series of events